Low Mass on Sundays at 8am

 If you have never worshiped in an Episcopal or in a Catholic church before, one of the first things that you will notice is that we move around a lot.
 We stand for the entrance of the choir and other ministers, we stand for the gospel reading, we sit for the sermon, and we stand or kneel during the prayers at the altar.
 In general, our posture is meant to reflect something greater: we stand to show respect, we kneel to show humility, and we sit to receive instruction.
 At various times members of the congregation may bless themselves with the sign of the cross.
 You don’t need to worry about understanding or remembering all the gestures; participate in the service at your own comfort level.
 If you have mobility issues or difficulty standing, please feel free to remain seated.

 Episcopalians pray in many different ways.
 When we gather together for our regular services we use the Book of Common Prayer, which contains the different services of the church that have been handed down through the ages.
 By using prayers that are centuries old we are connected to Christians throughout time and our personal faith is deepened.
 Reciting prayers from the prayer book is not meant to be done mindlessly though, but rather reverently and with thought to what is being said.
 Over time these prayers often become a foundational part of our prayer lives, in much the same way that the Lord’s Prayer is for almost all Christians.
 Our prayers do not end with the prayer book though.
-Episcopalians are encouraged to pray privately in many different ways: offering to God private petitions or concerns, meditating in silence, saying the rosary, or reading the Psalms.
+Episcopalians are encouraged to pray privately in many different ways: offering to God private petitions or concerns, meditating in silence, saying the Daily Office or the rosary, or reading the Psalms.